 The description of grains as “the staff of life” is particularly apt applied to ancient grains—civilizations past relied on them as major sources of protein and other nutrients.
-The superb nutrient profiles of these “new” ancient grains are the most compelling reason agricultural entrepreneurs have endeavored to revive them for today’s consumers.
+The superbly nourishing profiles of these “new” ancient grains are the most compelling reason they’ve been revived for today’s consumers.

 Most grains are ancient, no matter their origin.
 Familiar ones include rice, barley, millet, and certain forms of wheat, for example.
 They’ve all been cultivated and used as sustenance for millennia.